dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 ***Useful Note*** :

     The demo is capable of running only one SW configuration per build.
-If more than one SW configurations are enabled the compiler will assert an error and promt to build with only one configuration activated.
+If more than one SW configurations are enabled the compiler will assert an error and prompt to build with only one configuration activated.

 The example can be downloaded from Here.

 ## Introduction

 The DA14531 product family incorporates three (3) HW timer blocks **Timer0**, **Timer1**, **Timer2**.
-From the aforementioned timers only Timer1 is capable of running while the device is in sleep mode since its physicaly located in a seperate power domain (PD_TIM).
-Thus **TIMER1** can be used as a wake up source while the device is in extended or deep sleep.
+From the aforementioned timers only Timer1 is capable of running while the device is in sleep mode since its physically located in a separate power domain (PD_TIM).
+Thus **Timer1** can be used as a wake up source while the device is in extended or deep sleep.

 ![timer1_block_diagram](assets/timer1_block_diagram.PNG)